computational-python/classes/talk.md

 ### Object Oriented Programming

-* objects used to make program
+* objects are used to make a program
+* objects collect data functions and variable into one single unit
 * suitable for large programs

 **Everything in Python is an *object*, and almost everything has attributes